-On March 29, 2023, following receipt of stockholder approval at the Company's 2023 annual meeting of stockholders, the number of authorized shares of common stock under the Company's Certificate of Incorporation was increased from 325,000,000 shares to 425,000,000 shares.
+On March 7, 2024, following receipt of stockholder approval at the Company's 2024 annual meeting of stockholders, the number of authorized shares of common stock under the Company's Certificate of Incorporation was increased from 21,250,000 shares to 60,000,000 shares.

-In December 2022, in a registered direct equity offering to certain institutional and accredited investors, including GMS Ventures and Investments ("GMS Ventures"), the Company's largest stockholder, the Company issued 28,460,831 shares of common stock at a purchase price per share of \$0.8784 for \$23,208,679 in net proceeds after payment of placement agent fees and other offering costs.
-GMS Ventures purchased an aggregate of 14,230,418 shares of common stock in the registered direct equity offering.
-In connection with the registered direct equity offering, the Company issued to M.S.
-Howells & Co., the placement agent, warrants to purchase up to an aggregate of 515,755 shares of common stock at an exercise price of \$1.05 per share, which warrants have a three-year term.
+On March 18, 2024, in a private placement (the "Private Placement") pursuant to a securities purchase agreement entered in January 2024 with certain institutional and accredited investors, including GMS Ventures and Investments ("GMS Ventures"), the Company's largest stockholder, the Company issued an aggregate of 8,571,423 shares of common stock and warrants to purchase an aggregate of 12,857,133 shares of common stock at a purchase price per share of \$7.00 per share and accompanying warrant to purchase one and one-half shares of common stock for \$55,498,311 in net proceeds after payment of placement agent fees and other offering costs.
+GMS Ventures purchased an aggregate of 2,305,714 shares of common stock and warrants to purchase an aggregate of 3,458,571 shares of common stock in the Private Placement.
+The Warrants have an exercise price of \$7.70 per share of common stock and will expire on March 18, 2029.